Frequently Asked Questions - 2026

 Do I have to make my confession?

 Coming out of the tradition of St Michael’s Conference, it is expected that every person at the conference will partake of the spiritual discipline of making sacramental confession, but of course that is always a decision of the individual.
 The general confession is not customarily used in the Mass at the conference for this reason.
-All priests on the faculty will be scheduled to hear confessions in the chapel throughout the conference.
+Priests on the faculty will be scheduled to hear confessions in the chapel throughout the conference.
+Attendees of other Christian traditions that may not permit confession at the conference, are still welcome to seek out the clergy for counsel and advice.

 Any other questions or situations that need to be worked out during the conference will be addressed to the conference director, Father Timothy Matkin.
-Your additional questions for this list may be submitted to frmatkin@priest.com .
+Your additional questions may be submitted to frmatkin@priest.com .